“No TERFs On Our TURF:” Building Alliances Through Fractions on Social Media in İstanbul

 Many trans academics and activists mentioned trans anger and its rightfulness in their struggle against trans-exclusionary tendencies.
 On another social media post, Joyn, a queer activist, Joyn, highlights cis white academics’ privilege:

-Around the same period, Karakaş claimed that “the debate on TERF is North America and Europe-specific since it does not reflect our country’s conditions.”59 In response, the Twitter flood of Haziran, another queer activist and a journalist, stated:
+Around the same period, Öznur claimed that the debate on TERF “is endemic to Europe and North America.
+It doesn’t reflect the circumstances of our country.”58 In response, the Twitter flood of Haziran, another queer activist and a journalist, stated:

-To summarize, contrary to what Hale (Akay) has written, trans inclusion discussions are not a western import.
+To summarize, contrary to what Hale59 has written, trans inclusion discussions are not a western import.
 This has been the effect of the rising new right-wing politics in the West.
 We see traces of this right-wing politics in leftist xenophobics as well as in TERFs’ feminism60 in Turkey.